 If those requirements are too steep for your spending ability, consider the 30,000 mile sign-up offer for the Citi Platinum Select AAdvantage World MasterCard, which requires $1,000 in spending in the first three months.

-Because AA is among the largest carriers (actually they are the largest based on distance flown annually and especially since the US Airways merger) it comes as no surprise they have one of the most popular frequent flier programs on the market.
+Because AA is among the largest carriers (especially since its merger with US Airways) it comes as no surprise they have one of the most popular frequent flier programs on the market.
 However there are some important things you need to know.
-Let's review some of the Citi American Airlines credit card promotions that are currently available in 2014.
+Let's review some of the Citi American Airlines credit card promotions currently available in 2014.

 #1: Citi Platinum Select AAdvantage World MasterCard

-This version was launched in 2012 and has seriously upped the ante... it's the most enticing airline offer yet.
-You'll have to review the benefits and decide for yourself, but here are the basics:
+This version launched in 2012 and has seriously upped the ante, compared to earlier offers.
+You'll have to review the benefits and decide for yourself if the card is best for you, but here are the basics:

-In addition, something that makes the AAdvantage frequent flier program superior is that you have more than 1,000 different ways you can earn extra miles.
-For example, there are several dozen hotel chains and eight of the most popular car rental companies participating.
+Something that makes the AAdvantage frequent flier program stand out is that you have more than 1,000 different ways to earn extra miles.
+For example, there are several dozen hotel chains and several popular car rental companies participating.

 - 2 miles per dollar on American Airlines purchases.